What to do if the image becomes blurred? Signs of a malfunctioning endoscope

 • Focusing problems: if the optical system is badly adjusted or damaged, the image will appear blurred even if the lens is clean.

-2. The invisible enemy: dust and spatter
+2. The invisible enemy: dust and spray

 In an incinerator furnace, cement plant or any other particle-laden atmosphere, the lens becomes a prime target for deposits.

-Without active cooling, this dust accumulates and ends up dulling, scratching or clogging the lens.
+🔥 Without active cooling, this dust accumulates and ends up dulling, scratching or clogging the lens.

 Result: images with halos, spots, and sharpness in free fall.